 His eye-catching performances convinced Barcelona to fork out £142million for his signature in January 2018.
 Money well spent…

 Fernandes only completed his £47million move to Manchester United in January 2020, but he made an instant impact.

-The Portugal international has been the catalyst for their recent revival, registering 28 goals and 17 assists in his first 53 appearances in all competitions during his first year at Old Trafford.
+The Portugal international was the catalyst for their revival under Ole Gunnar Solskjaer, registering 28 goals and 17 assists in his first 53 appearances in all competitions during his first year at Old Trafford.

 He also became the first footballer to win the Premier League Player of the Month award four times in the same calendar year.

 “From day one he’s come in and wanted to affect the environment, the playing environment, the staff.
-He’s been a great addition,” Ole Gunnar Solskjaer said in January 2021.
+He’s been a great addition,” Solskjaer said in January 2021.